 Students at Fredonia bear full responsibility in familiarizing themselves with all the graduation requirements in effect at the time they were admitted to the university.
 However, the Business Administration department has always taken the academic advising of its students seriously.
-Our objective is to help each student take courses that are relevant to his/her major and career goals while completing the graduation requirements in a timely fashion.
-To that end, as soon as a student is admitted to one of our programs, he/she is assigned a full-time faculty member as his/her Academic Advisor.
+Our objective is to help each student take courses that are relevant to their major and career goals while completing the graduation requirements in a timely fashion.
+To that end, as soon as a student is admitted to one of our programs, they are assigned a full-time faculty member as their Academic Advisor.
 Our belief is that through mutual communication between the advisor and the advisee on a periodic basis, this objective will be achieved.

 In order to find out who your faculty advisor is:

 - Click on “Student Records”

 - See your advisor’s name on the top left corner of the transcript.

 - While on Business Administration Department’s website, click on Faculty/Staff and then click on your advisor’s name for their office location and office hours.

 - If an advisor has not been assigned to you, be sure to call the Department at (716) 673-3505.

 - You are subject to the degree requirements spelled out in the University Catalog that was in effect at the time of your admission.

 - You must complete a minimum of 120 credit hours of courses (each course counted only once).

 - No more than four credit hours of 100-level Physical Education (PHED) courses will be counted towards the minimum 120 credit hours.